Back to top

 • A covered participant who loses coverage due to termination of employment (other than termination for gross misconduct) or reduction in work hours.
 Termination of employment includes, but it not limited to, voluntarily quitting, layoff, and lack of work due to a work location closure.

-• The spouse and/or dependent children of a covered participant who are covered under the plan and who lose coverage as a result of any of the following qualifying events**:
+• The spouse and/or dependent children of a covered participant who are covered under the Plan and who lose coverage as a result of any of the following qualifying events**:

 • The death of a covered employee;